letronghieu4897/To-Duck-List/README.md

 ## Storage

 Tasks are stored in Chrome's local storage, ensuring your tasks persist between browser sessions.
 No data is sent to external servers.

+## Privacy

+To-Duck List prioritizes your privacy:
+- All task data is stored locally on your device
+- No personal information is collected
+- No data is transmitted to external servers
+- No analytics or tracking

+For more details, see our [Privacy Policy](privacy-policy.html).

 ## Contributing